averms/black-nvim/doc/black.md

   Set to a non-zero number to skip the AST check.
 This makes formatting a lot faster.
 - `line_length` (default: 88)
   Set to an integer to tell black where to wrap lines.

-## License

-black-nvim was written by Aman Verma and is distributed under the MIT/Expat license.
-See LICENSE file for details.